TheSpiritXIII/Mon/README.md

 cargo build --release
 ```

 There are several options you may pass as features to `Cargo`.
 One of them is `rebuild` which forces the `resources` to be recompiled.
 By default, they are only recompiled if the modification time does not match the previous modification time.
-Another is `c-api` which compiles the library with the C API.
+Another is `test` which is automatically enabled when testing and `cli` and builds using the sample resources.

 Here is an example of using the `rebuild` feature.
 ```